Rules

 Challenge completion certificate

-Every year from Year 3 to Year 9 (inclusive)
+Year 9: Every year from Year 3 to Year 9 inclusive

 11a.
 You can only receive one certificate each year.

-12. Gold and Platinum certificates will be sent to your school in Term 4 with students' names printed.
+12. Gold and Platinum certificates will be sent to your school in Term 4 with students' names printed, along with PRC medals.
 Your school is responsible for downloading and printing your Challenge Completion Certificate from the PRC website.

 13. Your school needs to make sure your parent or carer knows that by entering the Challenge, you may receive a PRC certificate with your name and school printed.
 The Premier's Reading Challenge no longer lists student names on an Honour Roll, however there may be opportunities for students to be recognised through media publications or through the school's own newsletters and communications.
 No student names and/or details will be published without prior consent from parents/ carers.